Sashlyn-Govindasamy-Dev/simple-button/README.md

 Coded for practice.

-Implemented the document.querySelector(), addEventListener() and used a JavaScript if-else block.
+Implemented the document.querySelector(), addEventListener() and used a JavaScript if-else block..